Build a Real Career with Us.

 The position offers an excellent opportunity to assume significant responsibility and hands-on experience in an active, collaborative, sophisticated and team-oriented public finance practice.
 Candidates must possess superior research, analytical and writing skills.
 Must also be highly motivated and have the ability to work both independently and as part of a larger team.

-Hinckley Allen is seeking a Senior Litigation Associate to join its Boston, Providence, Hartford or Manchester office.
+Hinckley Allen is seeking a Mid-Level/Senior Litigation Associate to join its Boston or Providence office.
 The ideal candidate will have five (5)+ years of experience representing a range of clients in complex corporate and commercial disputes.
 Candidate should also have experience managing the discovery process, supervising junior associates and paralegals, taking/defending depositions, and handling court appearances.
-Admission to bar in MA, RI, CT or NH is required.
+Admission to Massachusetts or Rhode Island bar is required.

 The position offers an excellent opportunity to assume significant responsibility and hands-on experience in a collaborative and team-oriented work environment.
 Must have superior analytical, writing and oral communication skills, along with an excellent academic record.
 Must also be highly motivated and have the ability to work both independently and as part of a larger team.